benryves/sharp-pc1251/README.md

 This is a collection of example programs and tools for the Sharp PC-1251 and EC-125.

-**Disclaimer:** None of these files are my own, the original examples are owned by Sharp and Pocket Tools is attributed below.
+_**Disclaimer:** Except for the Audio Adapter, none of these files are my own.
+The original examples and documents are owned by Sharp and Pocket Tools is attributed below._

 More information about this project can be found on my Retro website: [retro.engineer](https://retro.engineer/projects/2021-01-16_Sharp_PC-1251/)

+## Audio-Adapter directory

+This directory contains the designs for the audio adapter PCB which is for sale in my [Tindie shop](https://www.tindie.com/products/22618/).

-### Audio directory
+## Audio directory

 This contains audio recordings of the original example programs provided on the EC-125 micro-cassette, as well as a Dutch game presumably made by a previous owner of my device.